Ph.D. in Ethnomusicology

 The interdisciplinary field of Ethnomusicology is concerned with understanding music as a global and social phenomenon, and as a creative and political practice.
 Universities engaged in the professional training of ethnomusicologists have developed programs with differing emphases, reflecting, in part, the specialties of the faculty and their distinctive approaches to the concerns of the field.
 Programs variously strike a balance between the ethnographic and musicological.
 The Duke Ethnomusicology track is designed with the versatility to accommodate students’ diverse interests.
 Those who envision conducting research that primarily intersects with other musical subfields can utilize the multi-faceted training available within Duke’s small music graduate program.
 Students whose primary interest lies in linking music studies to the interpretive social sciences and global humanities can exploit Duke’s lateral opportunities and interdisciplinary relationships.

-- 15 Courses (45 units) of graduate instruction.
+Fifteen Courses (45 units) of graduate instruction.
 The required courses include:

 The Graduate School requires six semesters of “full-time” registration regardless of the number of courses taken or residence.

 Classroom teaching is an integral part of the doctoral program.
-All graduate students will be required to complete eight semesters of teaching as a Teaching Assistant or Instructor of Record.[1]
+All graduate students will be required to complete eight semesters of teaching as a Teaching Assistant or Instructor of Record.
 For the Ethnomusicology track, this requirement begins immediately in the first semester of the first year of study.
+In extraordinary circumstances, students may apply to the DGS for a waiver of one semester of the required teaching.

 The following represents a typical program for students entering the doctoral program in Ethnomusicology, which begins with en route A.M. requirements and then proceeds to Ph.D. requirements.
 You may apply to receive an A.M. diploma en route to the Ph.D.
 The A.M. will be awarded after successful completion of the Portfolio Workshop, which will serve as the A.M. exam.
 The committee may recommend that a student receive a terminal A.M. if the student is not admitted to Ph.D. candidacy.